PhoenixBasics/phoenixbasics.github.io/step4phoenixgenerator.md

 mix ecto.migrate
 ```

-Alright, let's check to see if it works http://localhost:4000/audiences.
+Alright, let's check to see if it works [http://localhost:4000/audiences](http://localhost:4000/audiences).

-Woo, that was hard work.
+Well, that was a lot of work.

 Let's generate a few more models for our application.